 The "Trackless Train" at Fort Sheridan moved wounded between

 hospital wards for treatment.
 Photo from the Chicago Tribune,

 March 8, 1919.

-Even with Lovell General Hospital and other facilities throughout the country, there were more casualties than the system could handle.
-In addition to treating veterans of the war, Lovell accepted civilians suffering from the Great Flu Epidemic.
+Even with the Fort Sheridan hospital and other facilities throughout the country, there were more casualties than the system could handle.
+In addition to treating veterans of the war, Fort Sheridan's hospital accepted civilians suffering from the Great Flu Epidemic of 1918.

 In 1919, the Hostess House of the Young Women's

 Christian Association was built at Fort Sheridan using

 salvaged material.
 General Pershing, commander of the American Expeditionary Forces on the

 Western Front in World War I, visited Fort Sheridan and the Hostess House in December 1919.